 Three birds on a wire are ignoring another sad and isolated bird that's molting feathers.

 If you're unlucky enough to have been inflicted with a chronic disease, then you will be all too aware of how destructive it can be.
-Living with atopic dermatitis has certainly taken its toll where maintaining relations are concerned.
-I was with my ex for eleven years and we were both unfortunate in that we were burdened with two very different conditions.
-Obviously, I had eczema and she had OCD (obsessive-compulsive disorder).
+Living with atopic dermatitis has certainly taken its toll on maintaining relationships.
+I was with my ex for eleven years, and we were both unfortunate in that we were burdened with two very different conditions.
+Obviously, I had eczema, and she had OCD (obsessive-compulsive disorder).

 She had a burning desire to vacuum every five minutes and I was constantly shedding skin.
 Quite a comical situation if the harsh truth wasn't so cruel.
-We did our best to try and make it work but in the end, we decided it would be best to separate.
+We did our best to make it work, but in the end we decided it would be best to separate.

-The subtle alienation I speak of is that when a flare-up does happen, you're not part of the group conversation anymore.
+The subtle alienation I speak of is that, when a flare-up does happen, you're no longer part of the group conversation.
 You're not present.
-It's not a conscious effort to exclude on their part.
-Sub-consciously, they are letting me sort myself out without interfering which, in one sense is brilliant.
+It's almost an unconscious effort to exclude on their part.
+Sub-consciously, they are letting me sort myself out without interfering, which, in one sense, is brilliant.
 I'm not being shouted at to stop itching.
-In another sense, it's awful because my condition forces me to have to deal with it there and then and as a consequence, you push people away.
+On the other hand, it's awful because my condition forces me to have to deal with it there and then, and as a consequence, you push people away.

 Sometimes my friends will acknowledge my flare-up.
 They'll say, "Itchy?", in a rhetorical tone accompanied with dead eyes.
 I'm not saying I want heaps of attention, in fact, the reverse is true.
 I'd be just like them if the boot was on the other foot, I'm sure.
 All I'm doing is making an observation of how living with eczema can be a very lonely thing.
 And it makes everyone feel helpless.